coconutswallow/Guides/_monsters/Grimfrel.md

 creator: Gene
 image: https://64.media.tumblr.com/2c84e388a2d332a7de370f7fe06e5b00/6ead6ada3aa8f8d2-a5/s2048x3072/92fc829976206fcd6cf39656160827550fb41312.pnj
 image_credit: wind0wraith
-description: |
+---

 The Queen of Air and Darkness employs fey spirits of wind and snow to retrieve creatures or items from the Material Plane.
 These spirits are known as Wind Wraiths, Yule Men, or in the Sylvan tongue, Grimfrel.
 Making a List.
 If one were to find themselves pursued by a Grimfrel, then every step the Grimfrel takes brings it closer to its prey or the object of its charge.
 This charge is detailed on a piece of vellum made from the hide of an evil creature, in magical script that only the Grimfrel can read.
 Aside from the Grimfrel, a creature with truesight is able to read the list.
 If a dispel magic is cast upon the list or the vellum, the magic is suppressed and the list disappears for 1 minute, then reappears.
 Doing this tends to anger the Grimfrel.

   **Checking it Thrice.** Being a fey creature, the Grimfrel is bound by the customs and geases of the Winter Court, as such, it compulsively checks its list to ensure that a new charge hasn't been added or that its current charge hasn't been removed.